MrLuje/vscode-extensions-pack-builder/README.md

 ## Known issues

-Not really an issue but good to know, **Node Debug** (ms-vscode.node-debug2) extension is part os vscode and can't be disabled, so don't include it in any pack or you won't be able to disable it.
+Not really an issue but good to know, **Node Debug** (ms-vscode.node-debug2) extension is part of vscode and can't be disabled, so don't include it in any pack or you won't be able to disable it.

 ## Build